erew123/alltalk_tts/README.md

 11) Unlikely but you possibly have a corrupted voice model file.
 You can delete the `xttsv2_2.0.2` folder inside your `\alltalk_tts\models` folder and it will download an updated model on next startup.

 12) You have built yourself a custom Python environment and something is funky with it.
 This is very hard to diagnose as its not a standard environment.
 You may want to updating text-generation-webui and re installing its requirements file (whichever one you use that comes down with text-generation-webui).

+#### 🟨 I am having problems getting AllTalk to start after changing settings or making a custom setup/model setup.

+I would suggest following [Problems Updating](https://github.com/erew123/alltalk_tts#-problems-updating) and if you still have issues after that, you can raise an issue [here](https://github.com/erew123/alltalk_tts/issues)

+#### 🟨 I see some red "asyncio" messages

+As far as I am aware, these are to do with the chrome browser the gradio text-generation-webui in some way.
+I raised an issue about this on the text-generation-webui [here](https://github.com/oobabooga/text-generation-webui/issues/4788) where you can see that AllTalk is not loaded and the messages persist.
+Either way, this is more a warning than an actual issue, so shouldnt affect any functionality of either AllTalk or text-generation-webui, they are more just an annoyance.

 ## 🔵🟢🟡 DeepSpeed Installation Options
 ### 🔵 For Linux